matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 ## Execute smart contract (basic case)

-In order to execute smart contract, the SDK needs to know the contract address that is performing the execution.
-For that, you need to use `ABI.Pack()` [method]("https://github.com/ethereum/go-ethereum/accounts/abi") to load the ABI of your contract, or you need to encode calldata to execute function and its parameters.
+In order to interact with smart contract, the SDK needs to know the contract address you want to interact with, as well as its ABI.
+For that, you need to use ABI.Pack() [method]("https://github.com/ethereum/go-ethereum/accounts/abi") to load the ABI of your contract, or encode the calldata to execute function and its parameters.

 To execute smart contract, you can use the following setup, to encode the calldata: